hacss/hacss.github.io/src/getting-started.md

 ```

 This technique of embedding styles in HTML classes allows Hacss essentially to
-extend the syntax to include features like pseudo-selectors:
+extend a familiar syntax to include features like pseudo-selectors:

 ```html
 <button